 Surgery will normally last around two hours.
 But, this will depend on the area of the body that is having the implants.

-The body implants procedure is designed to be as comfortable as possible for the patient.
+The body implants procedure is planned to be as comfortable as possible for the patient.
 You will receive a general anaesthetic before surgery, which means that you will not feel any pain during the procedure.
 Some pain relief can be issued after the surgery if required.

 What can I expect after having implants?

-It is normal to experience some swelling and bruising in the area where you have just had body implants.
+It is normal to experience some swelling and bruising in the area where you have just had body prostheses (implants) inserted.
 There may also be some discomfort straight after surgery.
-This should not concern you and will subside over time as the body recovers from the procedure.
-In addition, some patients can experience some temporary numbness after the procedure, but generally this is nothing to worry about and will resolve itself.
+There may be pain and numbness that will improve as the body heals.

 There is some downtime that is associated with body implants.
 It is normal for patients to take around four to seven days off work after surgery for rest and recovery.
 This can vary from patient to patient and will also depend on the site of the implant.
 The results of your body implants will be revealed as bruising and swelling subsides.
 The healing time varies from patient to patient.

 Who is the ideal candidate for body implants?

-Suitable candidates for body implants include those patients who want to address certain contour defects on their bodies and enhance their physical appearance.
+Suitable candidates for body implants include those patients who want to address certain contour defects on their bodies and change their physical appearance.
 This can be for aesthetic reasons ,or to correct an abnormality from trauma or genetic factors.

 Some conditions that can be helped by body implants include: